-Well, it turns out that my ass isn’t lazy after all and is just in need off another good dose of iron tablets.
+Well, it turns out that my ass isn’t lazy after all and is just in need of another good dose of iron tablets.
 I’ve started taking them as of Thursday last week and am on them for three months but I should be on the way to full health again very shortly.

 All misery aside, I wanted to talk to all you makeup newbies about the beauty of foundation.
-When starting out with foundation it is very easy to get it wrong because there is so many things that have to work in harmony for it to look right.
+When starting out with foundation it is very easy to get it wrong because there are so many things that have to work in harmony for it to look right.
 You have to get the colour right, the finish that’s best for your skin and the coverage you desire.

 My first piece of advice would be to start with something light coverage and work your way up because lighter coverage is a lot more forgiving if you get it wrong.
 Besides, If you wanted more coverage you can always use concealer to go over the areas you want to hide a little bit more.
 My personal favourite light coverage foundation is the Rimmel Match Perfection as it has a gorgeous finish and an even better price tag.

 My second piece of advice would be to always use a primer!
 They can honestly transform how a foundation sits on the skin and often help to keep it on all day.
 If you have dry skin then you’re going to want something very hydrating like the NYX hydro touch primer and If you have oily skin then look for something a little bit more matte like the L’Oréal infallible mattifying primer.
 It is okay to double prime!
-There may me multiple things you want to sort out about your skin before you move on to foundation like hydrating your skin and maybe filling in some pores.
+There may be multiple things you want to sort out about your skin before you move on to foundation like hydrating your skin and maybe filling in some pores.
 It’s okay to use two primers to do this as it will mean your skin will be totally ready for foundation.

 When it comes to matching your foundation shade, the most important thing is to get the correct undertone as you can’t hide that if you get it wrong but you can always blend the foundation down your neck if the shade is slightly light or dark.
 Getting the right undertone is probably the most difficult part which is why I have a little tip for you because the one about looking at the colour of your veins or what jewellery suits you don’t work!.
-Think about what happens to your skin in the sun because if you are :-
+Think about what happens to your skin in the sun because if you are:

 Pink toned – you’ll go red all over.

 Once you’ve worked out your undertone then finding the shade shouldn’t be too difficult because all you have to do is test 3 shades you think it could be on your jawline and remember that it is the one that disappears into your skin.
-If none of them do then keep testing.
+If none of them do, then keep testing.